FIFA CLUB WORLD CUP FINAL, december 16 2012

 In this incredibly detailed Masterclass, Tite explains why he made an early switch from his starting 4-2-3-1 formation into a 4-4-2 shape.
 He reveals why he felt Chelsea were more vulnerable in central areas than out wide, and describes the tactics he employed to limit the influence of the players he saw as key to the Blues’ approach: Frank Lampard and Juan Mata.
 He also admits to the late tactical mistake that almost cost his team a victory that remains the last time a South American team won the Club World Cup.

-It’s a fascinating piece with a hugely experienced and respected coach who will lead Brazil into the 2022 World Cup in Qatar.
+It’s a fascinating piece with a hugely experienced and respected coach who led Brazil into both the 2018 and 2022 World Cups.

 Author: Tony Hodson